 If you’re a technologist, this story is for you.
-Learn why Business Process Management solutions are so likable.
+Learn why business process management technologies are so likable.

 My First Passion: Software Development

 At first, it was some coding and programming and then a web app here or there.
 As my career moved on, I began writing and developing larger and more complex applications.
 I started writing process “like” applications – without knowing I was doing it.
-My initial “BPM” solutions were siloed, point solutions for a mostly singular purpose.
+My initial business process and technology management solutions were siloed, point solutions for mostly singular purposes.

 But I always wanted to know more: Why did we need this one little program here?
 Why did we need this web app?
 How was it used?
 Who used it?
 Where did it fit in the larger scheme of things?

-Too many times in a job you get a list of requirements – and nothing else, not even how they relate – and I didn’t like that.
+Too often in a job, you get a list of requirements – and nothing else, not even how they relate – and I didn’t like that.

-Then one day I learned about Business Process Management (BPM).
-It intrigued me because it seemed to include what I wanted to know: To understand why and how the applications I was building were used within an organization
+Then one day I learned about business process management.
+It intrigued me because it seemed to include what I wanted to know – to understand why and how the applications I was building were used within an organization.

-BPM features technology solutions (BPMS) but it is not a technology solution itself.
-BPM is a philosophy with an emphasis on managing end-to-end business processes.
+BPM features technology solutions (BPMS), but it is not a technology solution itself.
+BPM is a philosophy with an emphasis on managing end-to-end business process and technology management.

-An example of an end-to-end business process could be onboarding a new hire, new customer onboarding, or supply chain management.
-These processes have activities that involve parties like functional subject matter experts, human resources finance, IT, operations, and possibly others to perform tasks.
-The process spans many individuals or groups within the organization across silos.
+An example of an end-to-end business process could be onboarding a new hire, new customer onboarding or supply chain management.
+These processes have activities that involve parties like functional subject matter experts, human resources finance, IT, operations and possibly others to perform tasks.
+The process spans many individuals or groups as well as technologies within the organization across silos.

 Before, I was writing single or multiple applications to perform specific activities for HR, finance or IT.
 BPMS brings disparate technologies together and orchestrates them to support the business as a whole and across functions.

-Why I Like BPM and You Should Too
+Why I Like Business Process Management Technology and You Should Too

-As I learned more about BPMS, I grew to like it even more, especially when I realized that to properly implement a solution I would need to know a lot of different technical areas.
-If you like to learn, and your aim is to deliver value as a full-stack developer, you’ll like BPMS, too.
+As I learned more about business process management technologies, I grew to like them even more, especially when I realized that to implement a solution properly, I would need to know a lot of different technical areas.
+If you like to learn and your aim is to deliver value as a full-stack developer, you’ll like business process management technologies, too.
 Jack of all trades and master of all!